dolfbarr/website/src/content/notes/initial-note.md

 ---
 title: 'Initial note'
 date: 2023-11-07
+description: "Hello!
+I'm Dolf Barr and this is the start of my 'notes' section."
 ---

 Hello!
 I'm Dolf Barr and this is the start of my 'notes' section.
 Here I plan to talk about frontend development.
 Additionally, I will explore broader topics in software engineering and computer science.